arcus/education_modules/citizen_science/citizen_science.md

 </div>
 ***

 Read the abstract of this [journal article about the development of a tool for malaria diagnosis using citizen science](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0037245).
-True or False: The authors hypothesized that non-expert humans would be able to out perform machine learning algorithms on classification of blood smear images.
+True or False: The authors present classification of blood smear images by non-expert humans as a cheaper way to replace to machine learning algorithms.

-[(X)] TRUE
-[( )] FALSE
+[( )] TRUE
+[(X)] FALSE
 ***
 <div class = "answer">

-True!
+False.
+They tried both machine learning and classification by non-expert humans as alternatives to analysis by trained experts with the goal of making diagnosis faster, cheaper, and more widely available.

+If you read further in the article, you'll find they did compare the human coders to a machine learning algorithm to see which did a better job classifying blood smears, and they found that their non-expert human participants did classify the images with more success than the machine learning algorithm they tested.
 In this case, machine learning solutions for automatic detection of infected red blood cells have struggled because of the variability in images.
-The human visual system is much better adapted to see past the irrelevant variation and identify the key characteristics of infected vs. healthy cells, so this is a situation where untrained humans might out perform machine learning tools.
+The human visual system is much better adapted to see past the irrelevant variation and identify the key characteristics of infected vs. healthy cells, so this is a situation where untrained humans out perform machine learning tools.

-The authors found that their non-expert human participants did classify the images with more success than the machine learning algorithm they tested.
 One neat thing about their approach, though, is that it suggests the possibility for using the human and machine systems productively together --- as the humans generate a larger and larger database of classified images, the machine learning algorithm can learn on a larger and larger training dataset, which will likely improve its performance.

 This is one of several studies showing how citizen science and machine learning can be used together.